harrisonlab/sclerotinia_sclerotiorum/README.md

 ** Esimated Coverage is:

-#Assembly
+#Genome Assembly
 Assembly was performed using: Spades

-A range of hash lengths were used and the best assembly selected for subsequent analysis
+A range of hash lengths were used and the best assembly selected for subsequent analysis.

 ```bash
   for StrainPath in $(ls -d qc_dna/paired/S.*/*); do